Clitheroe: Ancient monuments

-The town only has three Scheduled Ancient Monuments, Bellmanpark Lime kiln and embankment, Edisford Bridge and Clitheroe Castle.
+The town has three Scheduled Ancient Monuments, Bellmanpark Lime kiln and embankment, Edisford Bridge and Clitheroe Castle.

 Governance and representation

 The town elected two members to the Unreformed House of Commons.
 The Great Reform Act reduced this to one.
 The parliamentary borough was abolished under the Redistribution of Seats Act 1885.

 It was one of the boroughs reformed by the Municipal Corporations Act 1835, and remained a municipal borough, based at Clitheroe Town Hall, until the Local Government Act 1972 came into force in 1974, when it became a successor parish within the Ribble Valley district.

 Since 1991, the town of Clitheroe has elected at least 8 out of the 10 Liberal Democrat borough councillors on Ribble Valley Borough Council, while Clitheroe Town Council has been Liberal Democrat-controlled for that period too.
 Likewise, since 1993, the town has elected a Liberal Democrat County Councillor to Lancashire County Council.

 Clitheroe was one of earliest seats to elect a Labour MP, when David Shackleton won the 1902 Clitheroe by-election for the Labour Representation Committee.
 He was the first Labour MP to win a by-election, and the third ever elected.
 He was returned unopposed, but easily won the subsequent 1906 general election, at which he was challenged by an Independent Conservative.
 Shackleton was General Secretary of the Textile Factory Workers Association, and at the time, there were a large number of mill workers living locally.
 Labour lost the seat at the 1922 election, and did not regain it until their 1945 landslide victory.
 The Conservatives won the seat back at the next general election, in 1950, and held it from then until 1983, when the constituency was abolished due to boundary changes.
 From 1885 to 1983, when the seat existed, the boundaries covered areas outside Clitheroe itself, including parts of Burnley and Colne.

-As part of the Ribble Valley constituency, Clitheroe has been represented by a Conservative Member of Parliament for many years, with the exception of Michael Carr, who won a by-election in 1991 for the Liberal Democrats, but who lost the seat at the general election which followed a year later.
+As part of the Ribble Valley constituency, Clitheroe has been represented by a Conservative Member of Parliament for many years, with the exception of Michael Carr, who won a by-election in 1991 for the Liberal Democrats, but who lost the seat at the general election a year later.

-The current MP is Nigel Evans, who was first elected in 1992.
-Prior to this, the MP was the high-profile David Waddington.
+The incumbent MP is Jonathan Hinder, a Labour MP first elected in 2024.
+Hinder is the first Labour candidate to have won in the Clitheroe area since the 1945 general election.